KannonZenetism/zenetism-field-physics/lattice-mathematics/LM05-resonance-field-theory-membrane-operators-and-collective-dynamics.md

 - Parasitic Aperture — mimic-unity that isolates
 - Siphoning extraction point in membrane pathology
 - Entropic collective coordination node
-- E₉ exploits membrane structures but is categorically distinct from C₁₃; it is a false unity-channel, not a threshold operator
+- E₉ exploits membrane structures but is categorically distinct from C₁₃; it is a spurious unity-channel, not a threshold operator

 **E₁₃ ║⁻ (Wall):**
 - Impermeable, isolating boundary — the entropic mirror of C₁₃